equilibria-xyz/perennial-v2/packages/perennial/README.md

 ### Pre Requisites

-Before running any command, make sure to install dependencies:
+Before running any command, make sure to install dependencies.
+Run this in the root workspace as well to capture package patches:

 ```sh
 $ yarn